Doctrine of Signatures Examples

 While some of the examples of the Signature Doctrine are not accurate, the concept can be used as a simple method of remembering good foods to eat.

-For example, fruits and vegetables like carrots, tomatoes, ginger, and avocados are simple foods which provide benefits to the organs they resemble.
+For example, fruits and vegetables like carrots, tomatoes, ginger, and avocados are simple foods that provide benefits to the organs they resemble.

 Liverwort is good for keeping your liver healthy, and lungwort can be helpful for your lungs.